Gary Goldman: Post-Disney

 In 1986, Sullivan moved Goldman, Bluth & Pomeroy, and the entire operation, including 87 employees and their families to Dublin, Ireland, at the invitation of IDA Ireland.
 Their third feature film, The Land Before Time, was their first production created primarily in Ireland.
 Sullivan transferred much of the ownership of the Dublin studio to the three animators and renamed the company Sullivan Bluth Studios.
 The company produced six feature films from 1986 until 1994.
 Sullivan retired in 1991 and the company was renamed Don Bluth Entertainment, Ireland, Ltd.

 In August 1994, Goldman and Bluth returned from Ireland to head up the Fox Animation Studio located in Phoenix, Arizona where they shared creative leadership as producers and directors.
 The first production completed by the studio was the award-winning Anastasia in 1997.
 Also produced there was Bartok the Magnificent in 1999, and the animated science fiction post-apocalyptic film Titan A.E. in 2000.
-A fourth feature film, Africa, was in production when 20th Century Fox shut down its animation facility.
+A fourth feature film, Africa, was in production when 20th Century Fox shut down its Phoenix animation facility.

 Goldman and Bluth have reestablished their independence with their production company Don Bluth Films, Inc., developing feature-length properties.
 The company established a website where they communicate with their audience on a personal level and provide animation information online.

 In August 2007, Goldman was named an artist in residence at the Savannah College of Art and Design for the college's 10-week winter quarter starting in January 2008.
 Goldman lectured on animation, as well as taught undergraduate and graduate level classes in traditional 2-D animation production.